 - Your work is subject to the IR35 rules.

-- You may only intend to contract or work on an independent basis for a short period.
+- You may only intend to contract or work independently for a short period.

-Therefore, you should consider and take account all of this from the outset, if you are planning to set up a limited company.
+Therefore, please consider this if you plan to set up a limited company.
 It is key to get your set up right from the start.
 As a result, you can then work on the most efficient basis.

 HMRC Business Tax account and other areas

-It is a good idea to set up a Business Tax account with HM Revenue and Customs.
+Setting up a Business Tax account with HM Revenue and Customs is a good idea.
 You can then view your tax accounts with HMRC online.
-Your accountant will be able to view this too, once they are added as an agent for each tax service.
+Your accountant can also view this once they are added as an agent for each tax service.